IRS CP504 Notice What It Means and How to Respond

 CP504 means the IRS is preparing to levy your assets — including your state tax refund, bank account, or wages.

-But you still have time to act — if you know what to do next.
+But you still have time to act — especially if you respond to IRS CP504 in Orange County before enforcement begins.

 In this guide, we’ll explain what the CP504 notice really means (and some of the other "Love Letters" you may receive), how it fits into the IRS collection process, and how Orange County taxpayers can respond before enforcement begins.